Skytheredhead/stemsplat/README.md

 - Check CUDA drivers if GPU inference fails.
 - Ensure checkpoint files are present in `models/`.
 - Verify `.yaml` configs are in `configs/`.
+- Install `ffmpeg` if uploads fail to convert or load.

 ## Double-click installer